Custody & Caring

 Speaker Biography: Barb Fry formerly worked in the fields of teaching and management primarily in mental health nursing prior to becoming an adult educator, professional speaker, and workplace relationship consultant in healthcare and business sectors across Canada and in the UK.

 Barb's keynote addresses focus on professionalism in nursing practice and leadership in inter-professional relationships.
 In 2008 Barb presented the closing keynote for the Canadian Nurses Association's 100th Anniversary.
 In 2010 Barb published, Fast Facts for Clinical Nurse Managers: Managing a Changing Workplace in a Nutshell, New York: Springer and Intergenerational Diversity: Bridging the Gap, Transforming Relationships for the Canadian Federation of Nurses’ Unions.
 She writes for the Canadian Nurse magazine in the Ask the Expert column on workplace relationships and offers specific commentaries on topics such as bullying in nursing, nursing management, and leadership.

-Howard Sapers - BA (Crininology) Correctional Investigator of Canada
+Howard Sapers - BA (Criminology) Correctional Investigator of Canada

 Health Care and Federal Corrections: An Ombudsman's Perspective